 - 5 Emirates Knee Distance

-- Frequent Flyer Program : Skywards
+- 6 Skywards Frequent Flyer Program

 Today, Dubai’s state-owned airline has one of the world’s largest aircraft fleets, including the A380 and Boeing 777 flights.
 In addition, they provide a safe and comfortable flight experience to their passengers with the most modern and comfortable planes.
-In 2016, 55 million passengers were carried.
+In 2019, 58 million passengers were carried.
 With its growing aircraft fleet, added new routes and quality of service, the number of passengers is increasing every year.

 Emirates was selected as the World’s Best Airline for the 4th time by customers at the 2016 Skytrax World Airline Awards.

 With the Dubai Desert Conservation Reserve environmental project and the company’s own environmentally friendly luxury resort Emirates One & Only Wolgan Valley, the airline is demonstrating its commitment to an earth worth living in.
 The airline’s frequent flyer program is called Emirates Skywards.

 The Emirates Economy Class offers free Wi-Fi and power sockets on the seat, and it is even possible to make calls on some flights.

 Emirates Classes of Service

 Emirates offers 3 classes of service to its passengers: